fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionQuorumLoss.md

 ## DESCRIPTION
 The **Start-ServiceFabricPartitionQuorumLoss** cmdlet initiates a fault to put a stateful service partition into quorum loss in Azure Service Fabric.

-To run this cmdlet, **FaultAnalysisService** must be enabled.
+> [!WARNING]

-Run this cmdlet to put a partition into quorum loss only for partitions for stateful services.
+> Do not use this cmdlet to perform a quorum loss fault operation on system services.
-Do not use this cmdlet to put a partition into quorum loss for system services.
+> Run this cmdlet to perform a quorum loss fault operation only for partitions for stateful services.
+>

-You can check the progress of the fault by using the [Get-ServiceFabricPartitionQuorumLossProgress](./Get-ServiceFabricPartitionQuorumLossProgress) cmdlet.
+You can check the progress of the fault operation by using the [Get-ServiceFabricPartitionQuorumLossProgress](./Get-ServiceFabricPartitionQuorumLossProgress) cmdlet.

 ## EXAMPLES

-### Example 1: Start a quorum loss operation for a service by partition ID
+### Example 1: Start a quorum loss fault operation for a service by partition ID
 ```
 PS C:\>Start-ServiceFabricPartitionQuorumLoss -OperationId aeaceca9-320d-4f7b-84e8-3cc13c29a974 -QuorumLossMode QuorumReplicas -QuorumLossDurationInSeconds 10 -PartitionId 20a726d0-3112-4c5a-a22c-2e4b8ee85280 -ServiceName "fabric:/ContosoApp/ContosoService"
 ```

-This command starts a partition quorum loss operation of the service named fabric:/ContosoApp/ContosoService in the partition that has the ID 20a726d0-3112-4c5a-a22c-2e4b8ee85280.
+This command starts a partition quorum loss fault operation on the service named fabric:/ContosoApp/ContosoService in the partition that has the ID 20a726d0-3112-4c5a-a22c-2e4b8ee85280.
 The *QuorumLossMode* parameter has a value of QuorumReplicas, which means that this cmdlet faults a quorum of replicas.
 Specify a unique GUID for the *OperationId* parameter.
-You can use this ID to check the progress of the restart operation.
+You can use this ID to check the progress of the quorum loss fault operation.

 ## PARAMETERS

 ### -OperationId
 Specifies a unique identifier for this operation.
 Specify a unique value.
-You can check the progress of the operation by using this ID and **Get-ServiceFabricPartitionQuorumLossProgress**.
+You can check the progress of the operation by passing this ID into **Get-ServiceFabricPartitionQuorumLossProgress**.

 ```yaml
 Type: Guid